Arsal23/VoiceFlow/docs/ARCHITECTURE.md

-# Vox architecture
+# VoiceFlow architecture

-Vox is a local-first menu-bar dictation app for macOS and Linux.
+VoiceFlow is a local-first menu-bar dictation app for macOS and Linux.
 Hold a global hotkey → speak → release → Whisper transcribes → Ollama cleans/formats → dictionary normalization → auto-paste at the cursor.